jennycita/taskroute-ai/README.md

 - visible 1 and 2 markers for primary and secondary priorities
 - task classification
 - up to two ranked priorities
+- dedicated platform, model, effort, workspace, and usage summary
+- model and effort details for every workflow step
 - platform, model, effort, workspace, and workflow recommendations
+- labelled Task match score with hover and tap explanation
 - music planning and finished-song routing
 - video planning, generation, and editing routing
 - stay, switch, or add-another-tool guidance